-- (ii) The Company does not have any inventory.
-Accordingly, the provisions of clause 3(ii) of the Order are not applicable. - (iii) The Company has not granted any loan, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or other parties covered in the register maintained under Section 189 of the Act.
-Accordingly, the provisions of clauses 3(iii)(a), 3(iii)(b) and 3(iii)(c) of the Order are not applicable. - (iv) In our opinion, the Company has not entered into any transaction covered under Sections 185 and 186 of the Act.
-Accordingly, the provisions of clause 3(iv) of the Order are not applicable. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The Central Government has not specified maintenance of cost records under subsection (1) of Section 148 of the Act, in respect of Company's services.
-Accordingly, the provisions of clause 3(vi) of the Order are not applicable. - (vii) (a) Undisputed statutory dues including provident fund, employees' state insurance, incometax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, have generally been regularly deposited to the appropriate authorities, though there has been a slight delay in a few cases.
-Undisputed amounts payable in respect thereof, which were outstanding at the year-end for a period of more than six months from the date they became payable are as follows:
+- (iii) The Company has not made any investment in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or any other parties during the year.
+Accordingly, reporting under clause 3(iii) of the Order is not applicable to the Company. - (iv) The Company has not entered into any transaction covered under sections 185 and 186 of the Act.
+Accordingly, reporting under clause 3(iv) of the Order is not applicable to the Company. - (v) The Company has not accepted any deposits or there is no amount which has been considered as deemed deposit within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company. - (vi) The Central Government has not specified maintenance of cost records under sub-section (1) of section 148 of the Act, in respect of Company's business activity.
+Accordingly, reporting under clause 3(vi) of the Order is not applicable. - (vii)(a) In our opinion, and according to the information and explanations given to us, the Company is regular in depositing undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, income-tax, cess and other material statutory dues, as applicable, with the appropriate authorities.
+Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no statutory dues referred in sub-clause (a) which have not been deposited with the appropriate authorities on account of any dispute except for the following: